MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1412-Agriculture-Risk-Coverage-Price-Loss-Coverage-Cotton-Transition-Assistance-Programs/subpart-A-General-Provisions/section-1412.3.md

 *Benchmark revenue for ARC-CO* is calculated as the product obtained by multiplying the average historical county yield times the average MYA price for the most recent 5 crop years available, excluding each of the crop years with the highest and lowest prices and substituting the effective reference price in each year where the MYA price is less than the effective reference price.
 If a county has separate irrigated and non-irrigated yields established for a covered commodity, the benchmark revenue calculated by FSA for that farm and covered commodity will be weighted based on the farm's historical irrigated percentage.

-*Benchmark revenue for ARC-IC* means a producer's share of allcovered commodities planted on all farms in the State for which individual ARC has been elected and enrolled and in which the producer has an interest.
+*Benchmark revenue for ARC-IC* means a producer's share of all covered commodities planted on all farms in the State for which individual ARC has been elected and enrolled and in which the producer has an interest.
 FSA will calculate the benchmark revenue for ARC-IC using the following three steps, based on the producer's planted commodities:

 (1) For each planted covered commodity for each of the most recent 5 crop years available: